 Financial assets at fair value through profit or loss include financial assets at amortised cost and financial assets designated upon initial recognition at fair value through profit or loss.
-Financial assets are classified as held for trading if they are acquired for the purpose of selling or repurchasing in the near term.
+Financial assets are classified as financial asset at amortised cost if they are acquired for the purpose of selling or repurchasing in the near term.
 Financial assets at fair value through profit or loss are carried in the statement of financial position at fair value with net changes in fair value presented as finance costs (negative net changes in fair value) or finance income (positive net changes in fair value) in the statement of profit or loss.

-Financial Assets that qualify to be classified as Financial Assets at Fair Value through Profit or Loss (FVPL) are:
+Financial Assets that qualify to be classified as Financial Assets at Fair Value through Profit or Loss (FVPL) are debt investments that do not qualify for measurement at either amortised cost or FVOCI.